North Korean defectors: United States

 On 5 May 2006, unnamed North Koreans were granted refugee status by the United States, the first time the U.S. accepted refugees from there since President George W. Bush signed the North Korean Human Rights Act in October 2004.
 The group, which arrived from an unnamed Southeast Asian nation, included four women who said that they had been the victims of forced marriage.
 Since this first group of refugees, the U.S. has admitted approximately 170 North Korean refugees by 2014.
 Between 2004 and 2011, the U.S. has admitted only 122 North Korean refugees and only 25 have received political asylum.
-A number of North Koreans have entered illegally, estimated at 200, and generally settle in the ethnic Korean community in Los Angeles.
-An aunt and uncle of Kim Jong-un have lived in the United States since 1998.
+A number of North Koreans have entered illegally, estimated at 200, and generally settle in Koreatown, Los Angeles.
+An aunt and uncle of Kim Jong Un have lived in the United States since 1998.

+The first official North Korean refugees entered the United States on May 5, 2006.
+These six refugees were the first since the North Korean Human Rights Act was signed in 2004.
+The number of North Koreans in the United States remains low due to the difficulty of escaping North Korea, South Korea's policy regarding the Northern refugees, and the United States' long-standing belief that North Koreans should be resettled in South Korea.
+Immigration to the United States for North Koreans remains difficult due to the many obstacles placed in front of them.